lstrep/Old-java/README.md

-Java tasks I've completed during my studies at PJATK
+Some of the tasks I've completed in Java during my studies at PJATK